ian-hoyle/json-schema-validated/README.md

 `json-schema-validated` is a Scala-based project for validating data using JSON schema language.
 The data is loaded as key-value pairs, where the keys can vary between domains and then validated against JSON schema.

-The JSON schema validation is performed using [NetowrkNT JSON Schema Validator](http://github.com/networknt/json-schema-validator)
+The JSON schema validation is performed using [NetowrkNT JSON Schema Validator](http://github.com/networknt/json-schema-validator

+Conditional validation is supported by the use of multiple schema

+Custom user friendly messages are supported by the use of properties files with simialar names as the schema

 ## Schema
 Two fundamental schema are used in the validation process